OpenConceptLab/ocl-docs/docs/source/oclfhir/valueset.md

 **NOTE:**
 1. displayLanguage is ignored when display is not provided or empty
-2. If coding is provided then system,code,systemVersion,display values should be provided in coding itself.
+2. If coding is provided then system_url, code, system_version and display values are overridden with the values of coding.system, coding.code, coding.version and coding.display respectively.
-   In this case values of system,code,systemVersion,display provided outside of coding will be ignored.

 ### Example Request